 Research in forestry and wood technology

-The research group Forestry and wood carries out research with broad scientific focus, from forest to finished product.
-We also deal with developing new wooden products for construction and fitting-up.
-The research and the first- and second cycle education constitute a wood technology centre in Växjö – a meeting place for research, the trade and industry, and society for issues relating to the forestry sector, and the wood and construction industry.
-The Växjö and Kalmar region is one of the most important areas in Europe when it comes to forestry and the forest industry.
+In the research group Forestry and wood, we carry out research within a broad scientific field, from forest to finished product, and with development of new wood products for construction and furnishing.
+Together, our research and our educations make up a wood technology centre in Växjö – a meeting place for research, the trade and industry, and society on questions concerning the forestry sector and the wood and construction industry.
+The region around Växjö and Kalmar is one of the most important areas in Europe for forestry and the forest industry.

 Forestry and Wood In the Forestry and Wood research group we are engaged in the entire chain, from forest to finished product, and with the development of new wood products for construction and furnitu…

 Forestry, Wood and Building Technologies Within the research area Forestry, Wood and Building Technologies, the objective of Linnaeus University Centre for Data Intensive Sciences and Applications (DIS…

 The Bridge – strategic cooperation with IKEA The Bridge is a multidisciplinary research and education collaboration between Linnaeus University and IKEA.
 The programme concerns Life at Home and the var…